 Teachers, serving as 4-H volunteers, administered pre- and post-tests on knowledge and experience evaluations.
 On average, post-test scores were 70% better than pre-test scores.
 Test results indicate an increase in knowledge of soil properties, pollination, and plant growth.
 Many children had never grown their own food before, therefore learning a valuable life skill that they can use now and in the future.

-In response to the question, How have soils been important in your life, students wrote (direct quotes, with spelling corrected):
+In response to the question, How have soils been important in your life, students wrote (direct quotes, with spelling corrected):- I plant and eat the veggies / Because that's how you plant food

 - It makes food for us / They give us food / They provide food